-The Provincial Data Quality and Reporting MIS Committee includes a finance representative from each Regional Health Authority (RHA), Manager of Financial Analysis at the DHCS, MIS Standards Consultants at the Newfoundland and Labrador Centre for Health Information (NLCHI, hereafter referred to as the Centre), and a CIHI representative.
+The Provincial Data Quality and Reporting MIS Committee includes a finance representative from each of the zones within Newfoundland and Labrador Health Services (hereafter referred to as NLHS), Manager of Financial Analysis at the DHCS, the provincial MIS Standards Consultants and a CIHI representative.
 Part of the committee's mandate is to review the provincial reporting requirements of the DHCS, issues related to data quality, Discipline specific Reference Guide updates and changes, and any inconsistencies in application of the data standard (MIS Standards).